bollu/bollu.github.io/README.md

 files", which are represented by patches/diffs. `git`'s model provides us tools to work with this space of files.

+We have two spaces, and a rooted DAG that connects to two spaces:

+- A space of *files*.
+- A space of *diffs* which forms a monoid with a monoid action on the space of files.
+- A DAG where each node is a diff.
+The root note in the DAG is the empty diff.

 # Mutorch

 ```py